 BioB.S.
 University of Virginia, 1999M.S.
 University of Michigan, 2004Ph.D.
 University of Michigan, 2008

-The results from this work can be used to provide low carbon cements and more effective predictive tools for understanding tradeoffs between energy systems and water systems.
+This work can be used to provide low carbon cements and more effective predictive tools for understanding tradeoffs between energy systems and water systems.
 In the classroom, Prof. Clarens engages in peer-to-peer learning at both the undergraduate and graduate level with an emphasis on developing innovative tools for teaching the fundamentals of climate change.
 In his spare time, he enjoys running, fly fishing, backpacking, mountain biking, and traveling internationally.